 I’ve been using Affinity Designer since around 2014.
-It is one of the most-used productivity applications in my toolbox.
+It is one of the most used productivity applications in my toolbox.
 Check out my videos on YouTube to see how I use Affinity Designer in my creative projects.

 Affinity Photo is a professional raster graphics/photo editing application for macOS, iOS, and Windows.

-Like Affinity Designer, there are too many features in this application to mention here, however, if you’ve ever used something similar like PhotoShop, then you should more or less know what to expect, plus more.
+Like Affinity Designer, there are too many features in this application to mention here, however, if you’ve ever used something similar to PhotoShop, then you should more or less know what to expect, plus more.
 Affinity Photo costs a fraction of the price of PhotoShop.

 PhotoScape is a no-gimmick photo and graphics editing program that’s available for Mac and Windows.
 It comes complete with tons of filters, film effects, light effects, stickers, and more.